What is Sub-Audio Magnetics?

-This type of survey better suits the detection of faults, fractures, and other geology that is detected by seeking resistive anomalies in conductive terrain (see here for a table comparing geology to survey types).
+This type of survey better suits the detection of faults, fractures, and other geology that is detected by seeking resistive anomalies in conductive terrain.

 In fixed loop mode, a high powered transmitter will send current through a closed loop, inducing a secondary field in the ground.
 SAM-FLEM delivers Total Magnetic Intensity, Total Field Electromagnetics and derived 3-component Electromagnetic data from one survey.

 This technique is able to detect large conductors (such as massive sulphides) under far greater depth of cover than possible with conventional EM methods.